baduelp/public/SPLITREADER/SPLITREADER_v1.2/README.md

 git clone https://github.com/baduelp/public/SPLITREADER.git

 ### Run SPLITREADER

 #### First Step:

-Fill in the `config.yml` file with the full paths corresponding to your directory of installation.

-#### Second step:
+Create a $workspace_dir from where you will run the SPLITREADER pipeline.

-You will need the following files to run the SPLITREADER pipeline :
+In this $workspace_dir, you will need the following setup files:

 **in $workspace_dir/$ref_dir**